Yes. Yes they can.

 There are two characteristics of a VPN that cannot be hidden from your ISP:

-- The fact that your software is connecting to ports associated with standard VPN activity.
+- The fact your software is connecting to ports associated with VPN networking protocols.

 Your ISP is responsible for taking a packet of data from you and sending it where it’s supposed to go.
 The only way it can do that is if it knows where the packet is supposed to go.
 If you’re using a VPN, that destination will be the VPN’s servers.

-In fact, it’s possible that — even though your data is encrypted — the packets of data have overhead information that could also be used to make the determination that it’s travelling over a VPN.
+In fact, it’s possible that — even though your data is encrypted — the packets carrying your data have overhead information that could also identifying it as travelling over a VPN.

 Attempts to hide further